w0lfboy/SPLUNKSIEM/README.md

 In this repository, I utilize Splunk to design a powerful monitoring solution to protect Vandaly from security attacks.

 The [Speed Test File](https://github.com/w0lfboy/splunk_reports/blob/main/csv%20files/server_speedtest.csv) has been uploaded to my local Splunk ES for analysis.
+The [Nessus Logs File](https://github.com/w0lfboy/splunk_reports/blob/main/csv%20files/nessus_logs.csv) has been uploaded to my local Splunk ES for analysis.

 ## Step 1: The Need for Speed
 *Task: Create a report to determine the impact that the DDOS attack had on download and upload speed.
 Additionally, create an additional field to calculate the ratio of the upload speed to the download speed.*

-First, I created an eval command that shows the ratio between upload and download speeds: ` | eval ratio = 'UPLOAD_MEGABITS' / 'DOWNLOAD_MEGABITS' `
+First, I created an eval command that shows the ratio between upload and download speeds:
+` | eval ratio = 'UPLOAD_MEGABITS' / 'DOWNLOAD_MEGABITS' `

-Then, I created a table to help me analyze when the approximate date and time of the attack occured: ` | table _time IP_ADDRESS DOWNLOAD_MEGABITS UPLOAD_MEGABITS ratio `
+Then, I created a table to help me analyze when the approximate date and time of the attack occured:
+` | table _time IP_ADDRESS DOWNLOAD_MEGABITS UPLOAD_MEGABITS ratio `

 ![18.1 hw](https://github.com/w0lfboy/splunk_reports/blob/main/images/18.1%20hw.png)